List of Coronation Street characters introduced in 2011: Sylvia Goodwin

-Sylvia returns to the street in February 2013 and tells Roy and Hayley that it is just a flying visit, however a trunk arrives at the cafe and a stunned Sylvia opens it up to find all of her things in it, she then phones Milton, who sent the trunk to the cafe, and he tells her that although they had fun, he doesn't want her to go back there because someone else is looking after him, so Sylvia returns to working in the cafe.
+Sylvia returns to the street in February 2013 and tells Roy and Hayley that it is just a flying visit, however a trunk arrives at the café and a stunned Sylvia opens it up to find all of her things in it, she then phones Milton, who sent the trunk to the café, and he tells her that although they had fun, he doesn't want her to go back there because someone else is looking after him, so Sylvia returns to working in the café.
 She then starts acting strangely and starts going out without telling Roy where she is going, Hayley assumes that she has got another man but Roy thinks otherwise, so he follows her and is surprised when she enters a casino, he learns of her gambling problems.
-Later on he discovers that she has lost £2,000 at the casino, so he tells her he will get it back, so Roy, Sylvia, Dennis and Ken Barlow (William Roache) head to the casino and using his mathematical skills, Roy wins back the £2,000, however, back at the cafe, she and Roy argue about more gambling and Roy walks out, upon his return Sylvia apologises and Roy gives her back her watch from the pawnbrokers.
+Later on he discovers that she has lost £2,000 at the casino, so he tells her he will get it back.
+Roy, Sylvia, Dennis and Ken Barlow (William Roache) head to the casino and using his mathematical skills, Roy wins back the £2,000; however, back at the café, she and Roy argue about more gambling and Roy walks out.
+Upon his return Sylvia apologises and Roy gives her back her watch from the pawnbrokers.

 In July 2013, when Hayley is first diagnosed with pancreatic cancer, Sylvia supports Hayley and encourages her to tell Roy, who at first is not aware of his wife's illness.
 Roy and Hayley then decide to go on holiday, travelling the country.
 While away, Sylvia chooses to leave Weatherfield and go and stay with her sister Jean in Hastings, leaving a note for Anna to find.
 Upon their return, Roy is furious at his mother's selfishness but Hayley encourages Roy not to be angry, saying that at a time of sadness, some people choose to look the other way rather than help.

 After Hayley dies in January 2014 Roy leaves a note saying he is going to visit Sylvia and Jean.
 However, Fiz Stape (Jennie McAlpine) discovers that Roy did not go to Jean's and that Sylvia, currently holidaying in Tenerife, has had no contact with Roy since leaving Weatherfield.
 In January 2016, Sylvia falls and breaks both her wrists while dancing.
 About to visit her children in Australia and unable to take care of her, Jean calls Roy and asks him to look after Sylvia.
 Roy is initially reluctant but Cathy encourages him to make peace with his mother, eventually he agrees and goes down to Hastings to look after her.
 In January 2019, Roy goes to visit Sylvia in Hastings, only to find she had died before his arrival.
 Roy later learns that Sylvia had an affair with a man named Raymond Parrott, and had fallen pregnant and subsequently given the child up for adoption.
 Roy then decides to look for his half-brother Richard Lucas (Paul Bown) and newfound niece, Sylvia's granddaughter Nina Lucas (Mollie Gallagher).